 The cries reached fever-pitch when Westminster declared home rule for Ireland in 1912.
 With the north arming with impunity, the South reacted in kind to defend a Dublin Parliament.
 De Valera joined the Irish Volunteers in 1913.
 The First World War broke out a year later putting arguments on hold.
-The Irish on both sides signed up in large numbers to fight for the Empire in the bloody fields of Flanders and Gallipoli.
+The Irish on both sides signed up in large numbers to fight for the Empire in Flanders and Gallipoli.

-De Valera would not put on a British Army uniform.
-With the Volunteers falling more under the influence of the Irish Republican Brotherhood secret society, a split began and de Valera joined the side pushing for aggression.
+De Valera did not put on a British Army uniform.
+With the Volunteers falling under the influence of the Irish Republican Brotherhood secret society, a split began and de Valera joined the side pushing for aggression.
 De Valera rose quickly through the ranks and though suspicious of the IRB, he approved of an uprising in Easter 1916.
 De Valera was not one of the seven signatories to the Proclamation of Independence but was a key military leader and one of the last to surrender when the Easter Rising failed.

 His rival Michael Collins, the supremo of organisation, was determined not to repeat the open warfare tactics of 1916.
 De Valera wanted political status and within a year the British Government released all the Irish prisoners.
 They went home and organised politically as Sinn Fein.
 With the First World War going badly and Britain considering conscription in Ireland, Sinn Fein won most Irish seats in the 1918 Westminster election.
 De Valera was elected the member for Clare.